PriyanshCh/PriyanshCh/README.md

 ###

-<p align="left">✨ Creating bugs since 2003<br>📚 I'm currently learning advanced machine learning techniques, data analysis, and infrastructure automation tools.<br>🎯 Goals: To become a proficient Software Development Engineer (SDE) and AI/ML Specialist, and to contribute to impactful projects that address environmental issues such as air quality and climate change.<br>🎲 Fun fact: When I'm not coding, I enjoy exploring the latest trends in technology.
+<p align="left">📚 I'm currently learning advanced machine learning techniques, data analysis, and infrastructure automation tools.<br>🎯 Goals: To become a proficient Software Development Engineer (SDE) and AI/ML Specialist, and to contribute to impactful projects that address environmental issues such as air quality and climate change.<br>🎲 Fun fact: When I'm not coding, I enjoy exploring the latest trends in technology.
 I also love connecting with people to discover and share life’s best patterns.</p>

 ###